Street Maintenance and Reconstruction Program

 In February, 2014, the City Council appointed a citizen committee to assist in exploring funding mechanisms and program options regarding a street maintenance program and to make recommendations concerning street reconstruction.
 Once a plan is in place this committee will also assist council in developing methods to educate the public and provide feedback as the process moves forward.

 In 2012, Sledge Engineering, LLC provided a detailed analysis and inventory of the streets, curbs and gutters, and infrastructure.
-The results is a comprehensive report that now serves as a working document to address these issues.
+The results is a comprehensive report and map of current street conditions that now serves as a working document to address these issues.